-In column 2 of Table 2, we repeat the regression in column 1 after replacing Δ LT-1 with two interaction terms, Δ LT-1 × SMALL and Δ LT-1 × (1 - SMALL), where SMALL is a dummy variable that identifies firms with below-sample-median values of TOTAL_ASSETS.
+In Column (2), we repeat the regression in Column (1) after replacing $\Delta LT$ -1 with two interaction terms, $\Delta LT$ -1 × Small and $\Delta LT$ -1 × (1 - Small), where Small is a dummy variable that identifies firms with below sample median values of Total assets.
 We do this to examine whether the effect of rollover risk on credit quality varies between small and large firms.
 We find that the coefficients on both interaction terms are positive and significant, which indicates that an increase in the amount of long-term debt due during the year is associated with a deterioration in credit quality for both small and large firms.
-When we compare the coefficients on the two interaction terms (see the row titled Δ COEF), we find that the two coefficients are not significantly different from each other.
+When we compare the coefficients on the two interaction terms (see the row titled $\Delta Coef$ .), we find that the two coefficients are not significantly different from each other.

-In column 3 of Table 2, we repeat the regression after replacing Δ LT-1 with Δ LT-1 × INVESTMENT and Δ LT-1 × (1 - INVESTMENT), where INVEST-MENT is a dummy variable that identifies firms with an investment-grade rating (S&P rating BBB- or above).
-Not surprisingly, we find that an increase in the amount of long-term debt due within the year is associated with a deterioration in credit quality only for firms with speculative-grade ratings.
-We find that the coefficients on the two interaction terms are significantly different from each other (see the row titled Δ COEF).
+In Column (3), we repeat the regression after replacing $\Delta LT$ -1 with $\Delta LT$ -1 × Investment and $\Delta LT$ -1 × (1 - Investment), where Investment is a dummy variable that identifies firms with an investment grade rating (S&P rating 'BBB-' or above).
+Not surprisingly, we find that an increase in the amount of long-term debt due within the year is associated with a deterioration in credit quality only for firms with speculative grade ratings.
+We find that the coefficients on the two interaction terms are significantly different from each other (see the row titled $\Delta Coef$ .).

-In column 4 of Table 2, we examine whether economic conditions affect the relation between Δ LT-1 and Δ RATING.
-We achieve this by estimating the regression after replacing Δ LT-1 with two interaction terms, Δ LT-1 × RECESSION and Δ LT-1 × (1 - RECESSION), where RECESSION identifies the years classified by the National Bureau of Economic Research (NBER) as recessionary.
-We find that although Δ LT-1 is positively associated with rating downgrades during both recessions and expansions, the magnitude of the effect is greater during recessions; note the coefficient on Δ LT-1 × RECESSION is significantly greater than that on Δ LT-1 × (1 - RECESSION) (see the row titled Δ COEF).
-Because credit market conditions are likely to be related to economic conditions, this result highlights that rollover risk is important during periods of both benign and stressed credit market conditions (albeit the effect is stronger during stressed conditions).
+In Column (4), we examine whether economic conditions affect the relation between $\Delta LT$ -1 and $\Delta Rating$ .
+We achieve this by estimating the regression after replacing $\Delta LT$ -1 with two interaction terms, $\Delta LT$ -1 × Recession and $\Delta LT$ -1 × (1 - Recession), where Recession identifies the years classified by the NBER as recessionary.
+We find that while $\Delta LT$ -1 is positively associated with rating downgrades both during recessions and expansions, the magnitude of the effect is greater during recessions; note the the coefficient on $\Delta LT$ -1 × Recession is significantly greater than that on $\Delta LT$ -1 × (1 - Recession) (see the row titled $\Delta Coef$ .).
+Since credit market conditions are likely to be related to economic conditions, this result highlights that rollover risk is important during both periods of benign and stressed credit market conditions (albeit the effect is stronger during stressed conditions).
 In unreported tests, we obtain similar findings when we differentiate between the recent financial crisis period (2007-2009) and other years.

 Theories on rollover risk also suggest that rollover risk should be more pronounced for firms with declining profitability.
-We test this prediction in column 5 of Table 2 by estimating regression (1) after replacing Δ LT-1 with Δ LT-1 × DECLINE and Δ LT-1 × (1 - DECLINE), where DECLINE is a dummy variable that identifies firms that experience a year-on-year decline in profitability (measured using OPERATING_INCOME/SALES).
-Consistent with theory, we find that the coefficient on Δ LT-1 × DECLINE is significantly larger than that on Δ LT-1 × (1 - DECLINE), suggesting that Δ LT-1 is associated with more severe rating downgrades for firms that experience a decline in profitability.
+We test this prediction in Column (5) by estimating the regression (1) after replacing $\Delta LT$ -1 with $\Delta LT$ -1 × Decline and $\Delta LT$ -1 × (1 - Decline), where Decline is a dummy variable that identifies firms that experience a year-on-year decline in profitability (measured using Operating income/Sales).
+Consistent with theory, we find that the coefficient on $\Delta LT$ -1 × Decline is significantly larger than that on $\Delta LT$ -1 × (1 - Decline), suggesting that $\Delta LT$ -1 is associated with more severe rating downgrades for firms that experience a decline in profitability.